alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-22-suspicious-minds.md

   alt="A blank slide."
 %}

-Because trust isn't something you can tell somebody to do, you can't ask for it, and as much as Facebook's marketing marketing team would love, you can't buy it!
+Because trust isn't something you can tell somebody to do, you can't ask for it, and as much as Facebook's marketing team would love, you can't buy it!

 That's not great, is it?